jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

         1. User successfully uploads the document.
         2. System processes the document and generates study materials.
     - **Failure scenario(s)**:
         1a.
-File upload fails, and user is unable to access the quiz and flashcard set for the document they uploaded.
+File upload fails to be uploaded.
             1a1.
 If the upload failed due to network errors, show a message asking user to check their connection.
             1a2.
 If the format of the document is not supported, show a message asking user to check their file format.
+            1a3.
+UI tells user to try again and reupload their document.

 4. **Chat with AI**
     - **Description**: Premium users can chat with the AI about the documents they have uploaded.